SaifurRahmanMohsin/Radar-Plugin/README.md

 # Where can RADAR be used? #
 * Brand websites so that users can find the closest branch / outlet to their preferred brand.

 * Emergency services web app such as hospital, police station so that user can find the one nearest to them.

-## Todo ##
+## Future Enhancements ##
-* Toggle switch to use HTML5 Geolocation API instead of asking user to input address.
+* Toggle switch to use HTML5 Geolocation API rather than getting user address as input.

-* Add composer.json and switch to netresearch/jsonmapper instead of array_map.
-* Enhancement Idea: Group ID component dropdown attribute to support multiple organizations.
+* Group ID component dropdown attribute to support multiple organizations.

+## Limitations ##
+* In case the data matrix API quota limit hits, or some other error occurs it pushes the user to the first address in the destinations list.
+This is a fallback to make sure the user doesn't feel that the web app is broken.
+The same behavior may be experienced if the data matrix API key is not set correctly in the Radar settings page.

+* The maps in the backend and the search field use Google Maps APIs Geocoders.
+These are [not as effective as google maps](https://developers.google.com/maps/faq#geocoder_differences) and certain places might not show up on search.
+You may manually add the Formatted Address field with the place name after locating the place in [Google Maps](http://maps.google.com) .
+This data will appear in your browser's address bar in the format `https://maps.google.com/maps/place/FORMATTED_ADDRESS/@LATITUDE,LONGITUDE`.
+The place name and address can be found in the description box of the map place marker.
+The component relies mainly on FORMATTED_ADDRESS only, other fields may be ignored.

 ## Credits ##